Retentio/Boomgo/README.md

 Known issues
 ------------

+* Only MongoId native type is supported, yet it's really easy to add and test other native type.
+* Boomgo doesn't fit totally the PSR-0 (actually do not handle underscored class name)
 * Boomgo formatters need improvement/refacto
-* Boomgo doesn't fit totally the PSR-0 (actually do not handle underscored class name)

 Roadmap